This Sorrowful Life: Plot

 Rick privately tells Hershel and Daryl about The Governor's offer and his intentions to hand over Michonne, after which he will tell the rest of the group.
 Hershel refuses to be a part of it, while Daryl reluctantly supports Rick.
 Rick seeks Daryl's brother Merle to help as well, but he does not think Rick has the spine to do it.
 Merle later confides in Daryl that he considers Rick's decision hypocritical, since the group had become angry when he had turned Maggie and Glenn over to the Governor.

 While Rick searches for wire to tie up Michonne, he has another vision of his dead wife Lori, which causes him to reconsider his decision.
 However, Merle has decided to take the task himself, and he subdues and binds Michonne and sets off in secret to Woodbury.
 When Daryl finds them missing, he follows along on foot.

 Merle hot-wires a car and they start to drive toward the arranged meeting spot, with Merle pointing out to Michonne that she is an outsider to the rest of Rick's group like he is.
 Michonne gets Merle to confess that he had never killed anyone before joining the Governor, and tells him they should return to the prison.
 Merle has a change of heart, stops the car, and lets Michonne go free.
 He continues on to the arranged meeting point, while Michonne passes Daryl and informs him where Merle is going.

 Near the meeting point, Merle uses the car's alarm and radio to slowly parade a line of walkers behind the car.
 He rigs the car to roll forward to the meeting site while he sneaks out.
 The Governor's men, including Martinez, have been waiting to ambush Rick's arrival, and are distracted by the empty car and the walkers.
-Merle sneaks behind them and kills several, but soon is assaulted by the Governor.
-The Governor bites off two of his fingers, but Merle refuses to beg for mercy.
-The Governor shoots and kills him.
+Merle sneaks behind them and kills many of the Woodbury soldiers including Allen's son, Ben; but is caught and brutalized by the Governor himself.
+Merle refuses to beg for mercy, and The Governor shoots him dead.

 At the prison, Glenn receives Hershel's permission to marry Maggie, and then proposes to her, using a wedding ring taken from one of the walkers at the prison fence.
 Rick arrives and tells the group of the offer to turn over Michonne but that he couldn't go through with it.
 He admits he made the decision on his own, and shouldn't have, not wanting to be a Governor.
 He asks the group to decide if they want to stay at the prison or leave, and leaves to go stand watch as they make their decision.
 There, he watches as Michonne returns to the prison.

 At the meeting spot, Daryl arrives and clears out a few remaining walkers before coming across a reanimated Merle.
 Daryl cries at his loss, and as the walker approaches him, Daryl slams it to the ground and stabs Merle in the face several times.